-Anish (pictured) will be travelling to a developing country in the Asia-Pacific region with the Interplast volunteer team of plastic surgeons, anaesthetists, nurses and allied health professionals.
+Anish (pictured) will be travelling to Tonga with the Interplast volunteer team of plastic surgeons, anaesthetists, nurses and allied health professionals.

 He will observe the Interplast team alongside local partners, working to improve the quality of life for people by providing free reconstructive surgery to patients, who otherwise could not afford it.